Dear reader of ADxS.org, please excuse the disruption.

 • Predictor for good results with MPH/guanfacine combination medication

-In preschool ADHD, low externalizing or internalizing symptom severity correlated with a high likelihood of response to stimulants.
+In preschool-aged ADHD, low externalizing or internalizing symptom severities correlated with a high likelihood of responding to stimulants.
 At high externalizing or internalizing symptom levels, the response rate of stimulants approached that of alpha-2 agonists:32

 Responder Symptom severity: weak medium strong